paulgoio/searxng/examples/squid-proxy/README.md

 * Install squid proxy on host and make sure to set a /64 network on your outgoing interface

-* copy the `searxng.conf` and `rpipv6.sh` file to `/etc/squid/conf.d` and make sure to set your Ipv6 range at permitserver acl
+* copy the `99-searxng.conf` and `rpipv6.sh` file to `/etc/squid/conf.d` and make sure to set your Ipv6 range at permitserver acl and set your IPv4 addresses or comment out the tcp outgoing section

 * copy systemctl service file `rpipv6.service` to `/etc/systemd/system`